Worle History Society

 Worle Observatory

-Orginally the village windmill, constructed to replace the wooden mill that burnt down.
+Built initially as the village windmill, this stood on the site of the original wooden mill which burnt down.

-In 1889 plans were drawn up to make it higher and the crestellations were added and became a private Observatory and Tearoom.
+In 1889 plans were drawn up to make it higher and the crenellations were added.

-During World War 2 it was used by the Home Guard.
+During World War II it was used by the Home Guard.

 Station Road